-The problem is that sometimes in order for her to make a certain scene appear funny, she uses a high pitch voice and exaggerates, she scream and does some very weird movements with her face and whole body to make it appear more funny, but to me she looks like she’s been electrified.
+The problem is that sometimes in order for her to make a certain scene appear funny, she uses a high pitch voice and exaggerates, she screams and does some very weird movements with her face and whole body to make it appear funnier, but to me she looks like she’s been electrified.

-This might make things funny for the first, second or third drama that you watched of her, but if you are at the fourth or fifth, it becomes a little bit annoying.
+This might make things fun for the first, second or third drama that you watched of her, but if you are at the fourth or fifth, it becomes a little bit annoying.

-I’m not trying to shit on her parade at all, but it’s that I am really really disappointed.
+I’m not trying to rain on her parade at all, but it’s that I am really really disappointed.

 Disappointed that Choi Tae Joon is still taking on second lead roles despite the fact that he is very talented, disappointed because Hwang Jung Eum keeps making those sounds and those movements with her hands and face even though she should be trying to do something that’s a bit different, disappointed because Namgoong Min took on such a stereotypical monotonous role.

 This is why this article is titled the way it is, its because I am really disappointed.

 With such a good cast you could have made the best drama out there, you could have taken advantage of their good acting capabilities, yet you play it safe with an average script that should be given to people or actors trying to jump-start their careers, not to seasoned older actors who have been around for a while.